anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 - `#!js continue`: with the currently deployed model without any updates.
 However, an alert was raised so it should analyzed later to reduce false positive alerts.
 - `#!js improve`: by retraining the model to avoid performance degradation causes by meaningful drift (data, target, concept, etc.).
 - `#!js inspect`: to make a decision.
-Typically expectations are reassessed, schemas are reevaluated for changes, etc.
+Typically expectations are reassessed, schemas are reevaluated for changes, slices are reevaluated, etc.
 - `#!js rollback`: to a previous version of the model because of an issue with the current deployment.
 Typically these can be avoided using robust deployment strategies (ex. dark canary).

 ### Retraining